 Apple's first foldable iPhone is expected to launch in late 2026.
-Ming-Chi Kuo's supply chain analysis confirms that Samsung Display has been contracted to supply the foldable panels, with 7-8 million units ordered to meet cumulative demand over a 2-3 year lifecycle.
+Ming-Chi Kuo's supply chain analysis confirms that Samsung Display has been contracted to supply the foldable panels, with 7 to 8 million units ordered to meet cumulative demand over a two to three year lifecycle.
 Foxconn is set to begin assembly in Q3 or early Q4 2025, with mass production commencing in the second half of 2026.

-The device will feature a liquidmetal hinge — an amorphous alloy 2.5x stronger than titanium, resistant to bending, deformation, and pressure.
-Samsung Display's panel integrates the touch layer directly into the display, reducing overall thickness by 19% while improving color reproduction and peak brightness.
+The device will feature a liquidmetal hinge.
+It is an amorphous alloy that is 2.5 times stronger than titanium, resistant to bending, deformation, and pressure.
+Samsung Display's panel integrates the touch layer directly into the display, reducing overall thickness by 19 percent while improving color reproduction and peak brightness.
 The hinge design aims to reduce or eliminate the display crease that has plagued competing foldables.

 This is not a minor responsive edge case.
 It is a fundamental shift in how mobile layouts need to work.